NinaSagareishvili/django-climate-data/README.md

 ## Maintenance Schedule
-This repo is maintained [frequency].
+This repo is maintained frequently.
 For any security updates, note that there may be delays in applying recent fixes.

 ## License
 This project is licensed under the [Apache 2.0 License](/LICENSE).